Little Leaf Sage, Baby Sage, Blackcurrant Sage, Delta Sage, Graham’s Sage

 You can see how much bigger the Salvia microphylla ‘Hot Lips’ is compared to the Salvia greggii ‘Furman’s Red’ is to the right.
 Of course, the Crape Myrtle next to it didn’t help it much.

 The Talinum paniculatum (Jewels of Opar) I brought from Mississippi on the left grew very big in 2013.
-It produces LOADS of flowers which reseed every year so I cut their stems off several times during the season.
+It produces LOADS of flowers that reseed every year so I cut their stems off several times during the season.

 The Salvia microphylla can be propagated by basil or softwood cuttings in the spring and summer.
 Semi-hardwood cuttings can be taken in late summer and fall.